Appeals court permits journalist Maria Ressa to attend Nobel Peace Prize ceremony in Norway

 The journalist has previously been allowed to leave the Philippines, including as recently as last month for lectures at Harvard University.

-Ressa jointly won the Nobel Peace Prize last month with Russian journalist Dmitry Muratov for their efforts to “safeguard freedom of expression, which is a precondition for democracy and lasting peace.”
+Ressa jointly won the Nobel Peace Prize in October with Russian journalist Dmitry Muratov for their efforts to “safeguard freedom of expression, which is a precondition for democracy and lasting peace.”

-Ressa is facing several charges, including a corporate case with a regulator and charges for tax evasion.
-She is free on bail while she appeals a six-year prison sentence for cyber libel — a case that many saw as a blow to press freedoms.
+Ressa is facing a number of charges, including a corporate case with a regulator and charges for tax evasion.
+She is free on bail while she appeals a six-year prison sentence for cyber-libel — a case that many saw as a blow to press freedoms.

 Supporters see the charges against Ressa, along with threats against her generally, as punishment for her tough scrutiny of Philippine government policies, including President Rodrigo Duterte’s war on drugs.